nartc/tnc-scully/blog/scully-netlify.md

 Since this is a free domain, the site name needs to be unique across **Netlify** so pick something unique for yourself.
 After you save, your domain will now become `https://<your_site_name>.netlify.app`.

 ![updated_site_name](/assets/static/images/scully-netlify/updated-site-name.png)
-_Updated site name on dashboard_
+_Updated site name on the dashboard_

 That's it.
-Everytime you push changes to your repository, **Netlify** will pick that up and build a new version based on the new changes.
+Every time you push changes to your repository, **Netlify** will pick that up and build a new version based on the new changes.

 ## Summary

 By the end of this blog post, you've already had a **Scully** application configured for writing blog posts via **Markdown** files.
-In addition, you've also setup a CI/CD pipeline to deploy new changes to the World Wide Web automatically with **Netlify**.
+In addition, you've also set up a CI/CD pipeline to deploy new changes to the World Wide Web automatically with **Netlify**.
 Happy blogging!

 ## Resources